software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

+{: .note }

+> GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
+POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

 {: .important-title }

 > Exercise 12